structural-explainability/spec-ep/SPEC.md

 while others constrain how such representations MUST NOT be interpreted.

-Overlap between these classes is intentional: representation permissions do not imply explanatory commitment.
+Overlap between these classes is intentional: representation permissions do not imply explanatory or normative commitment.

 ## Identifier Semantics and Stability